 After getting her packages posted, she departed with a joyful, peaceful heart with the hopes that anyone watching was inspired to spread loving kindness in their own way and their own time.

 How long had everyone been watching the woman at the self-serve kiosk have problems and confusion?
 Was it five minutes?
 Ten minutes?
 That’s an eternity when one waits in line.

 The author of this story is not asking to create judgments.
 She is asking simply to provoke thought.
 There have been times when she was lost in her own thoughts and worries to even notice that someone was in need of help.
 She gets that.

 For the last 7 years the author has been meditating on living from the heart and spreading loving kindness to everyone she encounters.
 This day just happened to be one of the days that she got the chance to do just that … and what a blessing it was to her.

 See It.
 Share It.
 BE IT … Spread Love Everywhere You Go!

-- Love and Hearts: Love Shows Up in Mysterious Ways
+- Love and Hearts: Heed the Call of Love

 *Inspiring short story, short story about compassion